ManticoreGamesInc/platform-documentation/src/index.md

 ## Organization of the Documentation

 - The [Getting Started] section is the main purpose of this documentation, as it contains all the necessary information on using the engine to make games.
-It includes the [My First Game] tutorial which should be the entry point for all new users.
+It includes the [Light Bulb] tutorial which should be the entry point for all new users.
 It also contains the [FAQs].
 - The [Scripting] section is also intended for all users that intend to add gameplay elements, as it contains all the information you need to know about scripting in CORE.
 It includes sections on Lua